-Our SENDCo and Inclusion Manager is Mrs Walsh.
-She is available on Wednesday, Thursday and Friday.
+Our SENDCo is Mrs Walsh.
+She is available on Monday, Tuesday and Wednesday.
 Mrs Walsh can be contacted via the main office on 0208 501 1115.

 If at any time you are concerned that your child needs additional help, you should initially talk to your child’s class teacher who may suggest some ideas to support your child.
 You can also contact the Special Educational Needs and Disability Coordinator (SENDCo) Mrs Walsh to discuss any concerns further.
-She is available all day Wednesday, Thursday and Friday and can be contacted on 0208 501 111.
+She is available Monday, Tuesday and Wednesday, and can be contacted on 0208 501 111.

 Every teacher is required to adapt the curriculum to ensure access to learning for all children in their class.
 Termly progress meetings take place with class teachers, the SENDCo and Head Teacher to discuss all pupils progress.
 Highlighted children and those with SEND will be given targeted support through differentiation and/or may take part in appropriate intervention groups, which may happen one to one or in a small group.
-If continued support is needed which is “additional to” or “different from” the well-differentiated curriculum offer for all pupils in the school, an individual support plan (One Plan) will be developed.
+If continued support is needed which is “additional to” or “different from” the well-differentiated curriculum offer for all pupils in the school, a One Plan will be developed.
 This will be created in agreement with the parents and smaller, more specific targets will be given to help aid progress.
-The support plans and interventions are regularly tracked and termly meetings will occur with the teacher, SENDCo and parents.
+The one plans and interventions are regularly tracked and termly meetings will occur with the teacher, SENDCo and parents.
 We aim to work in partnership with the parents and carers to provide as much support and guidance as possible.
 If further support is needed, referral to outside agencies can be made with the parent’s permission.

 The school works with external agencies to ensure that appropriate provision is made to enable children with disabilities to enter the school and access a full curriculum.
 The school is required to make reasonable adjustments to ensure that every child with SEND is not at any substantial disadvantage.